32 Generations: The Continuity of the le Strange Lineage

-The family lineage now spans 32 generations, comprising approximately 36 heirs.
-The surname “le Strange” entered the line around 1100, when Roland le Strange married Matilda, daughter and heiress of Ralph of Hunstanton.
+GENERATION 1-2: The family lineage currently spans 32 generations, of which there have been approximately 36 heirs.
+The surname “le Strange” entered the Family in the 2nd generation, around 1100, when Roland le Strange married sole heiress Matilda, daughter and heiress of Ralph of Hunstanton.

-Ralph and his wife Helewisa suffered the loss of their two sons, Simon and Reginald, and so the Hunstanton inheritance passed to their eldest surviving child, Matilda.
-Through her marriage to Roland le Strange, the surname became permanently attached to the estate.
-All subsequent heirs—male and female alike—descend directly from Ralph of Hunstanton and Matilda’s generation.
+Ralph and his wife Helewisa had suffered the loss of their two adult sons, Simon and Reginald, and so the Hunstanton inheritance passed to their eldest surviving child.
+All subsequent heirs—male and female alike—descend directly from Ralph of Hunstanton and Matilda.

-Across the centuries, the family maintained a reputation for loyalty to Crown and country.
-During the reign of Queen Victoria, Henry Styleman le Strange successfully petitioned for the reinstatement of the historic “le Strange” surname, which had been modified after the 18th-century heiress Armine le Strange adopted her husband’s name, Styleman.
-The restoration of the original surname was granted during Henry’s lifetime.
+Across the centuries, the Family maintained a reputation for loyalty to Crown and country.
+During the reign of Queen Victoria, Henry Styleman le Strange successfully petitioned for the reinstatement of the historic “le Strange” surname.
+It had been lost when his aged Great-Grandmother of 71 yrs of age, briefly and perhaps unexpectedly, became heiress in 1762.
+This 18th Century heiress held the Estate for 6 yrs before passing away.
+Her married name was Styleman, he maiden name, ‘le Strange’.
+The restoration of the original surname was thus granted during Henry’s lifetime, after it slipped away from the Seat of le Strange, for a good few decades!

 Beyond their military service, the le Strange heirs of Hunstanton Hall served in varied roles: as sheriffs, magistrates, local peacekeepers, clergy, farmers, musicians, and entrepreneurs.
 The Hall itself likely accommodated a small court or jury room for local administration.
 Two members of the family served as Esquires of the Body to Henry VII of England and Henry VIII—a position of exceptional trust, granting intimate access to the monarch’s private apartments.